Spatio-Temporal Contrastive Learning Enhanced GNNs for Session-based Recommendation: Related Work

 \subsection{GNN-based Models in SBR}

 \wan{ Most recent works focus on utilizing Graph Neural Networks (GNNs) to extract the relationship in the session, which have shown better results than sequence-based models~\cite{DBLP:conf/aaai/WuT0WXT19, DBLP:conf/ijcai/XuZLSXZFZ19, DBLP:conf/cikm/QiuLHY19}.} For instance, SR-GNN \cite{DBLP:conf/aaai/WuT0WXT19} used a gate GNN model to obtain item embeddings over an item graph and predict the next item using the attention mechanism.
 GC-SAN \cite{DBLP:conf/ijcai/XuZLSXZFZ19} utilized self-attention networks to aggregate the information of session graphs.
 FGNN \cite{DBLP:conf/cikm/QiuLHY19} leveraged multi-head attention to aggregate the neighbor item's embeddings in a weighted item-transition graph.
-LESSR~\cite{DBLP:conf/kdd/ChenW20 } preserved session order based on GRU and shortcut graph attention to solve the lossy session encoding and ineffective long-range dependency capturing problems. \wan{Zhou and Pan et al.~\cite{DBLP:conf/sigir/ZhouTHZW21,Pan2021DynamicGL} constructed a sequence of dynamic graph snapshots at timestamps to model the preference evolution.} GCE-GNN ~\cite{DBLP:conf/sigir/Wang0CLMQ20} proposed to exploit a session-graph convolution and global neighbor graph convolution to conduct a more accurate session embedding. \wan{TMI-GNN~\cite{Shen2021TemporalAM} proposed to use temporal information to guide the multi-interest network to focus on multi-interest mining.
-Although some GNN-based methods have attempted to incorporate temporal information, these works model spatial structural and temporal patterns separately without taking account into their interactions in the latent space, which restricts their representation ability.}
+LESSR~\cite{DBLP:conf/kdd/ChenW20} preserved session order based on GRU and shortcut graph attention to solve the lossy session encoding and ineffective long-range dependency capturing problems. \wan{Zhou and Pan et al.~\cite{DBLP:conf/sigir/ZhouTHZW21,Pan2021DynamicGL} constructed a sequence of dynamic graph snapshots at timestamps to model the preference evolution.} GCE-GNN ~\cite{DBLP:conf/sigir/Wang0CLMQ20} proposed to exploit a session-graph convolution and global neighbor graph convolution to conduct a more accurate session embedding.
+GCARM~\cite{DBLP:journals/tois/PanCCC22} considered the dynamic correlations between the local and global neighbors of each node during the information propagation. \bruce{G$^{3}$-SR~\cite{Deng2022G3SRGG} proposed global graph guided SBR by leveraging an unsupervised pre-training process to extract global item-to-item relational information.
+However, traditional GNN-based models lack temporal information to capture users' evolutionary preferences.}